NelsonHall Recognizes Infosys as a Leader in Cognitive and Self-Healing IT Infrastructure Management Services

 The report also highlights Infosys’ Localization initiatives in support of cognitive and AI services through:

-John Laherty, NelsonHall Senior IT Services Research Analyst, said: “Infosys continues to develop significant capabilities in support of Cognitive & Self-Healing IT Infrastructure Management Services, across its own IP and third-party ecosystem partners in a technology-agnostic approach.
+John Laherty, NelsonHall Senior IT Services Research Analyst, said: “Infosys continues to develop significant capabilities in support of Cognitive & Self-Healing AI based IT Management Suite, across its own IP and third-party ecosystem partners in a technology-agnostic approach.
 Its IIMS combines multiple open source technologies supported by Infosys’ NIA cognitive, ML algorithms, and AI technology.
 Infosys is also placing more focus on predictive, self-healing, and self-learning capabilities as it seeks to drive autonomous operations through its AI ops engine across the entire IT ops stack.”